-So what did I do to get more personal with my team and to ensure we were all on the same page?
+So what do I do to get more personal with my team?

 When I explained to one of my friends I was considering delivering on the spot feedback they responded with “totally, give them a sh*t sandwich.”
 Say what?!
 They explained that a useful approach is to open with praise, share the feedback, and close with more praise.

 So it went something like this…

 “Adam, loved the work you did for the Smith Project.
 Your creative side shone through!
 I noticed there was some poor attention to detail, which led to slowing down the process.
 Would you be able to take extra care with this in future?
 I really value your work and would hate for it to be branded poorly over something so minimal.
 How does that sound?
 Let me know is there anything you need me to do to support you in this.”

 After delivering a couple of “smelly sandwiches”, I was shocked to discover that my team was REALLY thankful for my feedback.
 Then I had them flip it on me.
 I explained in a team meeting that I encourage their feedback.
 The fact that I was “manager” (a term I hated using) didn’t mean I had all the answers, and if they felt we were going down a path that didn’t make sense, to please let me know, instead of watching us hit a proverbial iceberg.

 This took some time, but it eventually started to work.
 I soon got some great golden nuggets to things I had been missing.
 What helped was that whenever I received some feedback, I would do my best to act on it, and if I couldn’t, I would let them know that I tried, and why I wasn’t able to.
 I respected their feedback, and they respected mine.

 Then it came time to do the dreaded “performance review”

 I didn’t have enough clout to totally trash the old school process, but I did what I could and added a twist.
 We both compared and contrasted our results (so I could deliver to upper management if requested).
 There were no big surprises there, so we took the rest of the time to talk about: